 So how did the day go?
 On the whole, a success.
 Battery life was great - I’d brought a USB battery pack expecting to need to boost the charge at some point, but I last charged it on Thursday night and at the time of writing it’s still claiming 25% battery left.
 LTE worked just fine; I had a 4G signal for most of the day with occasional drops down to 3G but no noticeable issues.
 The keyboard worked just fine; much better than my usual combo of a Nexus 7 + foldable Bluetooth keyboard.
 Some of the symbols aren’t where you’d expect, but that’s understandable on a scaled down keyboard.
 Screen resolution is great.
 I haven’t used the USB-C ports other than to charge and backup so far, but I like the fact there are 2 provided (even if you need a custom cable to get HDMI rather than it following the proper standard).
 The device feels nice and solid in your hand - the case is mostly metal plates that remove to give access to the SIM slot and (non-removable but user replaceable) battery.
 The hinge mechanism seems robust; I haven’t been worried about breaking it at any point since I got the device.

 What about problems?
 I can’t deny there are a few.
 I ended up with a Mediatek X25 instead of an X27 - that matches what was initial promised, but there had been claims of an upgrade.
 Unfortunately issues at the factory meant that the initial production run got the older CPU.
-Later backers are support to get the upgrade.
+Later backers are supposed to get the upgrade.
 As someone who took the early risk this does leave a slightly bitter taste but I doubt I’ll actually notice any significant performance difference.
 The keys on the keyboard are a little lop sided in places.
 This seems to be just a cosmetic thing and I haven’t noticed any issues in typing.
 The lack of first class Debian support is disappointing, but I believe will be resolved in time (by the community if not Planet).
 The camera isn’t as good as my phone, but then it’s a front facing webcam style thing and it’s at least as good as my laptop at that.